-Certain new accounting standards and interpretations have been published that are not mandatory for 31 March 2018 reporting periods and have not been early adopted by the group.
+Certain new accounting standards and interpretations have been published that are not mandatory for 30 September 2018 reporting periods and have not been early adopted by the group.
 The group's assessment of the impact of these new standards and interpretations is set out below.

 IFRS 16 Leases Nature of change IFRS 16 was issued in January 2016.
 It will result in almost all leases being recognized on the balance sheet, as the distinction between operating and finance leases is removed.
 Under the new standard, an asset (the right to use the leased item) and a financial liability to pay rentals are recognized.
 The only exceptions are short-term and low-value leases.
 The accounting for lessors will not significantly change.
 Impact The Group has not yet assessed what other adjustments, if any, are necessary for example because of the change in the definition of lease term and the different treatment of extension and termination option.
-It is therefore not yet possible to estimate the amount of right of use assets and lease liabilities that will have to be recognized on adoption of the new standards and how this may affect, the Group's profit or loss and classification of cash flows N/ 14 1 14 14 14 1 going forward.
-Mandatory application date/ Date of adoption by group Mandatory for financial years commencing on or after 1 January 2019.
+It is therefore not yet possible to estimate the amount of right of use assets and lease liabilities that will have to be recognized on adoption of the new standards and how this may affect, the Group's profit or loss and classification of cash flows going forward.
+Mandatory application date/ Mandatory for financial years commencing on or after 1 January Date of adoption by group 2019.
 At this stage, the group does not intend to adopt the standard before its effective date.